deeeed/ui-starter-kit/README.md

 yarn storybook
 # or on device
 yarn storybook:device

+# or with a full working example
+cd example
+yarn start
 ```

 Feel free to modify the example app to test the full flow on device.